I’m ready to become a licensee. What do I do?

 Yes.
 This includes a generic layout; furniture, fixture and flooring purchase orders; graphics and color schemes for either a full store retail design or a Store-Within-A-Store layout.
 A detailed custom layout is provided by an IPI service provider as part of the startup fee.

 I recently remodeled.
 Do I need to start over or can I keep what I have?

-General contractors tell us that from site selection to opening day, the startup can run from three to eight months.
+We can have you up and running in as few as 90 days, assuming your site is ready for installation.
+For brand new businesses and/or locations, general contractors tell us that from site selection to opening day, the startup can run from three to eight months.
 This is an estimate only.